Gustanol/programmingChallenges/LeetCode/problems/advancedComplexity/medium/3/README.md

 ### Intuition:

 The idea is use a two pointer technique.
-For each character in the string that didn't appear in the current substring will increment the counter.
+For each character in the string that didn't appear in the current substring, the counter will be incremented.

 ---